Something Like Summer (novel): Critical reception

-The book was also a finalist in the 24th Lambda Literary Awards under the category of gay romance.
+The book was a finalist in the 24th Lambda Literary Awards under the category of gay romance.

 Film adaptation

 Something Like Summer was adapted into a film by Blue Seraph Productions in 2017.
 The screenplay was written by producer Carlos Pedraza, and the film was directed by David Berry.
-Both men had previously worked in the production of another LGBT film, Judas Kiss, in 2011.
+Both men had previously worked in the production of another LGBTQIA+ film, Judas Kiss, in 2011.
 Actor Grant Davis played the lead role of Benjamin Bentley, while Davi Santos and Ben Baur played the roles of Tim and Jace, respectively.
 The movie was released on February 25, 2017.

+Pedraza, who faced difficulties funding this movie, projected that fans of the book series contributed 20 to 30 percent of the film’s budget through crowdfunding sites, which in turn attracted conventional investors.
+Individuals who donated over $100 were recognized in the final credits with pictures of them and their romantic partner.

 School edition

-A second edition of the novel was published in August 2017.
+A second edition of the novel was published by author Jay Bell in August 2017.
 The revised version, marketed as being more school friendly, largely removed the book's descriptions of sexual acts between the main characters.
-On the film's website, author Jay Bell explained, "I really want to get Something Like Summer into schools and into the hands of young people, but the explicit content has always made that difficult".
+In his blog, Bell explained, "I really want to get Summer into schools and into the hands of young people, but the explicit content has always made that difficult."
 Additional changes were also made to alter the story's pacing.